 Consular Travel Advice

-Due to military conflict, landmines, and other ongoing security concerns, U.S. (DOS), U.K. (FCO), Canada (GAC), and Australia (DFAT) advise avoiding travel to the Crimean Autonomous Republic and Donetsk and Luhansk oblasts.
+Due to military conflict, US (DOS), UK (FCO), Canada (GAC), and Australia (DFAT) advise avoiding all travel to this country.

 Risk of attack by transnational terrorist groups exists throughout Europe.
 Low risk of attack by domestic terrorist groups exists throughout the country, especially in Kyiv and Kharkiv, Kharkiv Oblast.
 Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; and transportation systems.

 Moderate risk of violent crime (armed robbery) and moderate risk of petty crime exist throughout the country, especially in Kyiv and other cities, particularly in areas frequented by tourists, and near bars and nightclubs.

 Scams involving exorbitant fees for products, the use of distraction techniques to commit robbery, and false identity (such as criminals posing as police officers) have been reported.

 Risk exists of robberies and/or assaults occurring after consuming intentionally drugged food or drink; tourists are frequently targeted.

-Protests and demonstrations frequently occur in the Crimean Autonomous Republic and Donetsk and Luhansk oblasts (and occur throughout the rest of the country), and have the potential to turn violent without warning.
+Protests and demonstrations frequently occur throughout the country, especially in Kyiv, and have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.
 Disruption to transportation, free movement, or the ability to carry out daily activities may occur.

 Armed conflict occurs and a dangerous security environment and military presence exist in the Crimean Autonomous Republic and Donetsk and Luhansk oblasts.

 Rent water sports equipment from reputable operators.
 Scuba dive only with personnel certified by PADI or NAUI and use equipment only from PADI- or NAUI-certified dive operators.